fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/api_tutorial.md

 # Introductory Tutorial <a name="introduction"></a>

-Welcome to the introductory USASpending API tutorial.
+Welcome to the introductory USAspending API tutorial.
 This tutorial is designed for people who aren't familiar with APIs and how to use them.
 If you already know what an _endpoint_ is and the difference between `GET` and `POST`, you'll want to visit [Using the API](/docs/using-the-api).

 ## What's an API? <a name="whats-an-api"></a>